cemckinley1/Audience-Growth-Incrementality-Lab/README.md

 ## Dataset

-The synthetic dataset contains 12,000 customer-level campaign records.
+The dataset contains 12,000 customer-level campaign records.
 No real customer or company data is used.

 | Field | Description |
 |---|---|